poushmitaPaul/WanderNest/README.md

 - View all available property listings
 - Add new listings with images, descriptions, and prices
 - Responsive UI for a seamless experience
-- Backend API for managing listings and bookings
+- Backend API for managing listings
 - MongoDB for storing property details

 ## Technologies Used
-- **Frontend**: React, React Router, Tailwind CSS
+- **Frontend**: Bootstrap, Tailwind CSS
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB (Mongoose)
 - **Other**: Cloudinary (for image uploads), JWT authentication